WillArevalo/ML-Comparision-characters-FIFA2018/README.md

 In this notebook we create a recommendation system for choices the most similar character in video game on based in the 4 best positions of the character(In the end)

+This notebook were work in [collaboratory](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true)

-- Conection with JSON to Kaggle
+- Connection with JSON to Kaggle
+- Connection to Drive for download dataset
 - ETL
 - Feature engineering
 - Algorithms for recomendation